 - Count all of the Written Ballots cast by all eligible Voting members, and report the results to the Board President.

 - Allow candidates or his/her representative the right to be present at the counting of the ballots.

 - Deliver to the General Manager for safekeeping for a period of one year, all Return Envelopes and Written Ballots.

-- The Committee is to have contact with members of the Association on any matters involving functions, duties, and activities within its field of responsibility, and to submit a report to the membership at the Annual Meeting.
+- The Commission is to have contact with members of the Association on any matters involving functions, duties, and activities within its field of responsibility, and to submit a report to the membership at the Annual Meeting.